 Because molars are situated right in the back of your mouth, they are harder to reach.
-In addition, they can have up to four canals which extend the procedure quite significantly.
-This is why you should always go to a reputable dentist, as it can take up to 1 ½ hour.
+In addition, they can have up to four canals extending the procedure significantly.
+This is why you should always go to a reputable dentist, as it can take up to 1 ½ hours.

 The Cost of a Root Canal on a Molar

-A root canal procedure is not cheap, and it is even more expensive for molars.
+A root canal procedure is not cheap and is even more expensive for molars.
 In addition, the workload is more since they have multiple canals, which is why they cost more.

-Many different factors affect the price of a root canal, like your location and which tooth needs treatment.
+Many factors affect a root canal’s price, like your location and which tooth needs treatment.
 General costs vary between: